jzitelli/three.py/README.md

 # three.py

 This project provides utilities for integrating Python with [three.js](http://threejs.org).
+It's also where I'm throwing random
+WebVR-related prototypes / experiments.

 The Python package `three` defines classes mirroring those in three.js.
 They can be JSON-serialized and (for the most part) loaded with three.js loaders.